KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_processes/README.md

 ### Requirements
 For this process to work, the following requirements have to be met:
 1. The elements in the model part that the process is applied to should have an implementation for `CalculateOnIntegrationPoints` that calculates the PK2_STRESS_VECTOR as well as an overload of `CalculateOnIntegrationPoints` that returns a list of ConstitutiveLaw::Pointer objects for each integration point.
-2. The input type of the model can only be "rest" or to ensure that the state of the model is retained from the previous stage.
+2. The input type of the model can only be "rest", to ensure that the state of the model is retained from the previous stage.
 3. The ConstitutiveLaw used in the elements this process is applied to should use the `InitialState` to apply the initial stresses to the calculated stresses.